keirastanley/keirastanley/README.md

 ## ✨ Keira Stanley

 Hi, I'm Keira.
-I'm a junior software developer with a solid understanding of JavaScript, React, HTML, CSS, Node.js, and Express.
+I'm a graduate of languages and translation who gave coding a go one day and discovered a love for it.
+I have a solid understanding of JavaScript, React, HTML, CSS, Node.js, and Express and am also eager to learn more.

 Before getting into coding I studied languages and translation and worked as a language teacher in Spain for 4 years.

-In my free time I make music and art.
+As well as building coding projects in my spare time, I also love to make music and art.

 ### 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://keirastanley.vercel.app/)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/keirastanley)